Skytheredhead/stemsplat/README.md

 Your default browser will open `http://localhost:6060` where a loading bar displays each installation step.
 When the bar reaches 100% the environment is ready to use.
 If a step fails an error message appears on the page.
+The server automatically starts at http://localhost:8000 when installation completes.

 You can still perform the steps manually if you prefer: